leotrs/erdos/content/reprs/adjlist.md

 either all the nodes connecting to `u`, or all the nodes receiving edges from `u`, but not both.

-Consider a graph with `n` nodes and `m` edges.
-In our previous representation, the file contained one line to define the number of nodes and edges, `n` and `m`, and one line for each edge, `m + 1` lines in total.
-In the new representation, our file will still need one line for `m` and `n`, but only `n` lines will follow, one for each node's adjacencies.
+Consider a graph with $n$ nodes and $m$ edges.
+In our previous representation, the file contained one line to define the number of nodes and edges, $n$ and $m$, and one line for each edge, $m + 1$ lines in total.
+In the new representation, our file will still need one line for $m$ and $n$, but only $n$ lines will follow, one for each node's adjacencies.

-As we saw before, a graph can hold up to `n(n+1)/2` edges in total.
-This means that, if the graph is moderately dense, we will have `n < m ~ n(n+1)/2`, and therefore, our new graph representation will in general have fewer lines than the previous one.
+As we saw before, a graph can hold up to $n(n+1)/2$ edges in total.
+This means that, if the graph is moderately dense, we will have $n < m \approx n(n+1)/2$, and therefore, our new graph representation will in general have fewer lines than the previous one.

 {% include "problem_header.md" %}